Old order 'remnants' flex muscle in Tunisian politics

 "The ex-officials want to return under another flag," said Tunis University professor Sami Brahmi, referring to about half a dozen parties where they are active.
 "They're the ones who are benefitting the most from what is happening."

-Ennahda used to dismiss the "remnant" parties as a copy-paste of the old system and not worth talking to, but agreed to meet them after Egypt's ruling Muslim Brotherhood was toppled by the army last month following mounting popular protests.

-One major beneficiary is Beji Caid Essebsi, who was briefly parliament speaker under Ben Ali and interim prime minister after he was ousted.
+One major beneficiary is Beji Caid Essebsi, who was briefly parliament speaker under the autocrat Ben Ali.
 Opinion polls give his party some 30 percent support, about equal with the Islamists.

 His pivotal role in solving Tunisia's crisis was confirmed last week when Ennahda chairman Rached Ghannouchi made a secret trip to Paris, where Essebsi was on a visit, to hold his first talks with the man the Islamists had until then shunned.